drorgl/xml-streamer/README.md

 ## IMPORTANT

 This is a modified version of xml-streamer, the parser + tests stayed mostly the same but the core xml parser was replaced with [SaxLtx xml parser](https://github.com/xmppjs/ltx) due to reliability issues with node-expat, both this library and ltx were converted to typescript.
+Please note that ltx parser is about 20% slower than node-expat.

 ## Install